Spina Bifida Awareness Week: Spina bifida occulta and tethered spinal cords

 A tethered spinal cord mostly affects children because the tethering occurs during development in the womb.
 It can result from other causes too, such a spinal surgery or spinal trauma, but here we’ll focus on tethered spinal cords in children.

 Problems can arise from a tethered cord as a child grows because the nerves that control parts of the body (usually the legs, bladder and bowel) are attached to tissue and become stretched.
 As the body grows the nerves stretch, the blood supply is reduced and damage can be caused to the part of the body that the nerves go to.

 So for example, if the cord is tethered at the point where the nerves go off to the bladder, the pulling and stretching on those nerves can cause incontinence, urinary retention or bladder spasms.
 If the nerves going to the legs are affected, it can cause pain and weakness in the legs.
 The longer the problem goes on for, the worse the damage can be.

-All the guidance for doctors says that if a baby or child has a mark (which could be a dimple, a tuft of hair, a fold of skin or a strawberry mark) on the base of their spine – which is known as the sacrum – they should be scanned because there is a risk that it could be spina bifida.
-If a child is scanned and the cord is tethered, then it is more likely than not that the tethered cord would be identified even at birth.
+The guidance for doctors says that if a baby or child has a mark (which could be a dimple, a tuft of hair, a fold of skin or a strawberry mark) on the base of their spine – which is known as the sacrum – they should be scanned because there is a risk that it could be spina bifida.
+If a child is scanned and the cord is tethered, then it is more likely than not that the tethered cord will be identified even at birth.

-One of my clients was five years old and the other was eight years old when they started to show symptoms of having a tethered cord – both children started to lose the ability to control their bladder and one started to walk with one foot turning inwards.
+One of our clients was five years old and the other was eight years old when they started to show symptoms of having a tethered cord – both children started to lose the ability to control their bladder and one started to walk with one foot turning inwards.

 They were both referred for a scan but by the time the tethered cord was diagnosed, the damage was already done.
 They both had extensive spinal surgery to detach the cord from the tissue but they are left with life-long injuries as a result of the stretching of the nerves.